vesoft-inc/nebula-br/README.md

  Note: BR CLI depend on agents in cluster hosts to upload/download the backup files between the external storage and the cluster machines.

+## Local Storage Mode

+Local mode have strictly usage preconditions:
+1. BR CLI could be only used in the same machine when backup/restore/cleanup/show all the time.
+2. If you have multi-metad, you should use a shared filesystem path as the local uri which is mounted to all the cluster machines, such as nfs, distributed filesystem.
+Otherwise, you will restore metad service failed.

+Then we suggest that you should only use local storage in experiment environment.
+In production environment, s3-compatible storage backend is highly recommended.